What are the terms and conditions?

 1.1 These terms and conditions ("Terms") apply to all training courses provided online by the Studio (“we” “us" or “our”) to clients.

-1.2 In these Terms, the following expressions have the following meanings: "Application" means your application for a place on the Course, made via submitting your Booking Form; "Booking Form" means the online Booking Form supplied by us and completed by you; "Course" means the course and mode of study set out on the Website in the course synopsis, to include for the avoidance of all doubt, Online Short Courses, or such alternative course that you and we subsequently agree that you will undertake; "Event Outside Our Control" means an event or circumstances beyond our reasonable control, including extreme adverse weather conditions, power failure, loss of internet or poor connectivity, urgent or necessary maintenance that may arise from time to time, technical problems, strikes, and acts of god; "Fees" means the tuition fees and administration fees payable by you in relation to the Course; “Online Short Course” means a Course that we deliver online.
-"Services" means the teaching services and related teaching materials that we will provide in relation to the Course; "Website" means our pages on our Website and “VLE” means the online virtual learning environment that we use to deliver our Online Short Courses.
+1.2 In these Terms, the following expressions have the following meanings: "Application" means your application for a place on the Class, made via submitting your Booking Form; "Booking Form" means the online Booking Form supplied by us and completed by you; "Class" means the class and mode of study set out on the Website in the class synopsis, to include for the avoidance of all doubt, Online Class, or such alternative class that you and we subsequently agree that you will undertake; "Event Outside Our Control" means an event or circumstances beyond our reasonable control, including extreme adverse weather conditions, power failure, loss of internet or poor connectivity, urgent or necessary maintenance that may arise from time to time, technical problems, strikes, and acts of god; "Fees" means the tuition fees and administration fees payable by you in relation to the Class; “Online Class” means a Class that we deliver online.
+"Services" means the teaching services and related teaching materials that we will provide in relation to the Class; "Website" means our pages on our Website and “VLE” means the online virtual learning environment that we use to deliver our Online Classes.

 1.3 Where examples are given in these Terms by using words or phrases such as "including" or "for example" this will not restrict the meaning of the general related words.